Charlton Heston: 1977–2000: Later film roles

-Political activism: from liberalism to conservatism
+Acting credits and accolades

+Richard Corliss wrote in Time magazine, "From start to finish, Heston was a grand, ornery anachronism, the sinewy symbol of a time when Hollywood took itself seriously, when heroes came from history books, not comic books.
+Epics like Ben-Hur or El Cid simply couldn't be made today, in part because popular culture has changed as much as political fashion.
+But mainly because there's no one remotely like Charlton Heston to infuse the form with his stature, fire, and guts."
+In his obituary for the actor, film critic Roger Ebert noted, "Heston made at least three movies that almost everybody eventually sees: Ben-Hur, The Ten Commandments and Planet of the Apes."
+Heston's cinematic legacy was the subject of Cinematic Atlas: The Triumphs of Charlton Heston, an 11-film retrospective by the Film Society of the Lincoln Center that was shown at the Walter Reade Theatre from August 29 to September 4, 2008.

+On April 17, 2010, Heston was inducted into the National Cowboy and Western Heritage Museum's Hall of Great Western Performers.
+In his childhood hometown of St. Helen, Michigan, a charter (independent) school, Charlton Heston Academy, opened on September 4, 2012.
+It is housed in the former St. Helen Elementary School.
+Enrollment on the first day was 220 students in grades kindergarten through eighth.

+Charlton Heston was commemorated on a United States postage stamp issued on April 11, 2014.
+Charlton Heston was inducted as a Laureate of the Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by Illinois Governor James R. Thompson in 1977 in the area of Performing Arts.

+Political views

 Heston's political activism had four stages.
-In the first stage, 1955–61, he endorsed liberal Democratic candidates for president and signed on to petitions for liberal political causes.
+In the first stage, 1955–1961, he endorsed liberal Democratic candidates for president and signed on to petitions for liberal political causes.
 From 1961 until 1972, the second stage, he continued to endorse Democratic candidates for president.
 Moving beyond Hollywood, he became nationally visible in 1963 in support of the Civil Rights Act of 1964.
 From 1965 until 1971, he served as the elected President of the Screen Actors Guild and clashed with his liberal rival Ed Asner.
 In 1968, he helped publicize gun control measures when he joined fellow Hollywood stars in support of the Gun Control Act of 1968.

 The third stage began in 1972.
 Heston rejected the liberalism of George McGovern and supported Republican Richard Nixon in 1972 for president.
 In the 1980s, he gave strong support to Ronald Reagan during his conservative presidency.
 In 1995, Heston entered his fourth stage by establishing his own political action fund-raising committee and jumped into the internal politics of the National Rifle Association.
 He gave numerous culture wars speeches and interviews upholding the conservative position, blaming media and academia for imposing affirmative action, which he saw as unfair reverse discrimination.